 13. Does Turmeric Chelate Iron?

-As the researchers in this study concluded, curcumin, in fact, is an iron chelator.
+As the researchers in this study regarding cancer patients concluded, curcumin, in fact, is an iron chelator.
 Is it likely that curcumin causes anemia?
 No.

 What is a chelator?

-A chelator is basically something that bonds to metals.
+A chelator is something that bonds to metals.
 In this case, iron.
-Curcumin binds to it, and therefore individuals with high levels of iron due to hemochromatosis can use it to effectively reduce the levels of iron in their blood.
+Curcumin binds to it, and therefore individuals with high levels of iron due to hemochromatosis may be able use it to effectively reduce the levels of iron in their blood.
+Of course, if you have this condition, you need to speak with your doctor and continue to monitor your iron levels.

-While it’s great news for those actively trying to reduce their iron levels, it can also mean trouble for those with anemia.
-So, if you’re trying to increase your iron levels — curcumin may not be your best friend.
-It is metabolized quickly, so if you’re trying to reduce inflammation and increase iron, it’s likely you can still reap the benefits of curcumin, you may need to take your iron supplement and curcumin separately.
+It is metabolized quickly, so if you’re trying to reduce inflammation and increase iron, it’s likely you can still reap the benefits of curcumin.
+And if anemia is your concern, take your iron supplement and curcumin separately.
 Just be sure to check with your doc.

 14. Increases Antioxidant Status

-Turmeric not only carries its own antioxidants, but it may also boost your body’s own natural ones!
+Turmeric not only carries its own antioxidants, but it may also boost your body’s wn natural ones!